Local acyclicity in $p$-adic cohomology: Introduction

 Given a morphism $f:X\rightarrow S$ of algebraic varieties over a field $k$, it is natural to ask when the higher direct images $\mathbf{R}^if_!E$ of some smooth coefficient object (such as a vector bundle with integrable connection, a lisse $\ell$-adic sheaf, or an overconvergent $F$-isocrystal) are smooth coefficient objects on $S$.
 Of course, this will always happen `generically', i.e. on a dense open subset of $S$, but one may hope to be able to say something about when this happens on the whole of $S$.

 For example, the smooth and proper base change theorem in \'etale cohomology says that whenever $f$ is smooth and proper, and $E$ is a lisse $\ell$-adic sheaf (with $\ell\neq \mathrm{char}(k)$), then the relative cohomology sheaves $\mathbf{R}^if_!E=\mathbf{R}^if_*E$ are also lisse.
-Similarly, Berthelot's conjecture (versions of whih have been proved by Shiho \cite{Shi08a} and Caro \cite{Car15a}) states that when $k$ is perfect of characteristic $p>0$, and $E$ is an overconvergent $F$-isocrystal on $X$, then each $\mathbf{R}^if_*E$ is an overconvergent $F$-isocrystal on $S$.
+Similarly, Berthelot's conjecture (versions of which have been proved by Shiho \cite{Shi08a} and Caro \cite{Car15a}) states that when $k$ is perfect of characteristic $p>0$, and $E$ is an overconvergent $F$-isocrystal on $X$, then each $\mathbf{R}^if_*E$ is an overconvergent $F$-isocrystal on $S$.

-In characteristic $0$ these smoothness results often persist for families of open varieties (at least, in the $\ell$-adic case), provided that the morphism $f:X\rightarrow S$ admits a `good' compactification, that is a compactification $\overline{X}$ smooth over $S$, such that the complement $\overline{X}\setminus X$ is a relative normal crossings divisor.
-However, the phenomenon of wild ramification means that the same is generally not true in positive characteristic, for example, one can use Artin--Schreier extensions to produce examples lisse $\F_\ell$-sheaves $E$ on $\A^2_k$ (with $\ell\neq p$) such that the rank of the cohomology groups jumps in fibres of the projection $\A^2_k\rightarrow \A^1_k$.
+In characteristic $0$, with $\ell$-adic \'etale coefficients, these smoothness results often persist for families of open varieties, provided that the morphism $f:X\rightarrow S$ admits a `good' compactification, that is a compactification $\overline{X}$ smooth over $S$, such that the complement $\overline{X}\setminus X$ is a relative normal crossings divisor.
+However, the same is not true with `de\thinspace Rham' style coefficients in characteristic $0$, nor with $\ell$-adic coefficients in positive characteristic.
+For example, one can use Artin--Schreier extensions to produce examples lisse $\F_\ell$-sheaves $E$ on $\A^2_k$ (with $\ell\neq p$) such that the rank of the cohomology groups jumps in fibres of the projection $\A^2_k\rightarrow \A^1_k$.

 This is explained by the fact that the Swan conductor of $E$ at infinity, which is a numerical measure of the wild ramification of $E$, itself jumps along these fibres.
 It turns out, however, that for curves at least, the Swan conductor exactly controls the failure of the higher direct images to be lisse.
 Indeed, the main result of \cite{Lau81} shows that for a relative smooth curve $f:U\rightarrow S$, and a lisse $\F_\ell$-sheaf $E$ on $U$, ``if the wild ramification of $E$ at infinity is locally constant, then the higher direct images $\mathbf{R}^if_!E$ are lisse''.
 Concretely, the wild ramification of $E$ being (locally) constant means that the Swan conductor of $E$ at infinity is (locally) constant.
 One can use this to deduce a similar result with $\Z_\ell$ or $\Q_\ell$ coefficients.